sad-spirit/pg-wrapper/UPGRADE.md

 * `ResultSet` class -- use `Result`.
 * Getter / "isser" methods of classes for complex PostgreSQL types, use the properties instead.
-The methods were needed previously to support magic readonly properties, now these properties are native `public readonly` and the following methods are removed:
+The methods were needed previously to support magic readonly properties, now these properties are native `public readonly` and the following methods are no longer available:
     * `types\Circle`: `getCenter()`, `getRadius()`;
     * `types\Line`: `getA()`, `getB()`, `getC()`;
     * `types\Path`: `isOpen()`;